wendyku/gender-neutral-captioning/README.md

   By completion, the subdirectory `data/images/` should contain 2 folders, `train2014` and `val2014`.

-3. Download folder containing pretained model (https://drive.google.com/open?id=1WLuLVc_57UgunkJmtlW78AeVZGWxVPEy).
-This model is trained on 4,625 COCO images with human figures as center of interest, using a balanced clean dataset and cross-entropy loss.
+3. [Download folder containing pretained model.](https://drive.google.com/open?id=1WLuLVc_57UgunkJmtlW78AeVZGWxVPEy) This model is trained on 4,625 COCO images with human figures as center of interest, using a balanced clean dataset and cross-entropy loss.
 Move the folders into the repo's main directory.
 This step is only necessary if intended to use pre-trained model.

 - Download and unzip:
   - Gender_Neutral_Captioning_model